thankyoudoom/damian-study/week_1/d1/notes/variables.md

 > myVar     // the variable is still unchanged
 5

-> var myOtherVar = 10 // we can also declare and assign a variable all at once undefined
+> const myOtherVar = 10 // we can also declare and assign a variable all at once undefined

 > myOtherVar  // `myOtherVar` evaluates to 10